NingyiXie/Adaptive-Weighted-QITE-VQE/README.md

 # Adaptive Weighted QITE-VQE Algorithm for Combinatorial Optimization Problems

-This repository provides the implementation and experimental data for the paper "An Adaptive Weighted QITE-VQE Algorithm for Combinatorial Optimization Problems".
+This repository provides the implementation and experimental data for the paper [An Adaptive Weighted QITE-VQE Algorithm for Combinatorial Optimization Problems](https://arxiv.org/abs/2504.10651).

 ## AWQV: Adaptive Weighted QITE-VQE